ASDS-TCD/ASDS_code_camp/README.md

 - Use loops, purrr, and functions to avoid repeating yourself
 - Make simple graphs in ggplot2, write professional documents, and write basic equations in LaTeX

+**Pre-arrival**

+You may find the [RStudio Primers](https://posit.cloud/learn/primers) especially helpful as you prepare for camp and the upcoming year.
+These will be especially helpful if you have limited experience with R. Based on feedback from previous graduate students, practicing R coding is one of the best ways to prepare over the summer for the graduate statistics sequence.

+The Basics (all sub-modules)

+Work With Data (all sub-modules)

+Visualize Data - (Exploratory Data Analysis and Scatterplots sub-modules)

+Write Functions (complete Function Basics and How to Write a Function)

+We have left open an option of an exemption from this part of the assignment.
+To request an exemption please email Angela and Varun an example of some code you have written, including the date of the code, purpose, and a 1-2 sentence explanation of what the code does.

 Note: to download *all* files in a zip, click on the green "code" button on this page and then "download zip".

 *IF YOU DID NOT ATTEND CODE CAMP* \